inyogeshwar/pinvault-pro-extension/README.md

 ### Interface Options

 #### 🎛️ **Popup Interface** (Primary)
-- Click the PinSaver Pro icon in your browser toolbar
+- Click the PinVault Pro icon in your browser toolbar
 - Quick access to all controls and image counts
 - Perfect for fast operations